xma711/notebook/iot/wsn/arduino/README.md

 There is a library for SD card reader.

-The ethernet shield has a SD card reader inside.
+The Ethernet shield has a SD card reader inside.
 There is a standalone SD card shield: Micro-SD breakout board, Adafruit Data logging shield, the wave shield..

 Example: